 Kinesiology relates studies in biomechanical and motor behavior, epidemiology and exercise behavior, muscle physiology, neuromechanics, and sports optimization.
 Pursuing a degree in kinesiology can lead to a variety of professions including physical therapy, occupational therapy, physical education, coaching, and medicine.

 Through the purchase of a personalized, engraved paver outside the new Kinesiology building, you will enable students to reach their educational goals and administrators to recruit and retain the best faculty members in the field.
 Further, your support will help expand cutting edge health and human performance research.
 Click here to download an order form.

-The 1st Annual Move & Groove Family Fit Fun Day presented by the Auburn University School of Kinesiology on April 5.
+The 2nd Annual Move & Groove Family Fit Fun Day presented by the Auburn University School of Kinesiology will be on April 25, 2015.
 Click here for more information.